 For the vast majority of people, life insurance is an important part of financial planning, especially after the arrival of a new child.
 We won’t go into the “whole life vs. term life” debate or discussion here (although that is an important discussion worth having), but it suffices to say that you should have proper life insurance in place so that your baby and your spouse are taken care of financially should you die.

 If both you and your spouse earn an income, both of you should have life insurance in place.
-Even if your spouse doesn't earn an income, however, you should still very likely get life insurance for your spouse because if one of you dies, there will be upheaval in the family of a caretaker at home is no longer there - that caretaker will have to be replaced or the income earner will have to stop working and stay at home (at least for a period of time).
-Therefore, even stay at home wives and husbands should very likely have life insurance in place.
-In the tragic event of untimely death, the income earner will know that he or she can comfortably stay at home with the kids during a very difficult time without having to worry about earning an income.
-Don't neglect to understand how important this can be.
+Even if your spouse doesn’t earn an income, however, you should still very likely get life insurance for your spouse because if one of you dies, there will be upheaval in the family if a caretaker at home is no longer there – that caretaker will have to be replaced, or the income earner will have to stop working and stay at home (at least for a period of time).
+Therefore, even stay-at-home wives and husbands should very likely have life insurance in place.
+In the tragic event of untimely death, the income-earner will know that he or she can comfortably stay at home with the kids during a very difficult time without having to worry about earning an income.
+Don’t neglect to understand how important this can be.

 There might be situations where you don’t need life insurance of any kind, however.
 If you have a lot of assets that can provide for your family in case of death, life insurance might not be required.
 I would recommend being conservative here: make sure you have enough assets for a 4% drawdown rate to fully replace the combined family income.
 For example, if the household income is $100,000, you will want to have at least $2.5 million in assets before you totally avoid life insurance – this will allow the beneficiaries to withdraw $100,000 a year (pre-tax) without touching the principal.
 A 4% drawdown rate would be considered on the conservative side by many, but we don’t want to fool around with your family’s and your children’s well-being in the case of your untimely death (especially when term life insurance is generally not very expensive).